maikelordaz/Takadao-assesment-test/README.md

 ## :rocket: Walkthrough

 1. Clone this repo.
-3. Install the dependencies with  `yarn install.
+3. Install the dependencies with  `yarn install`.
 4. Create an .env file with the next variables:
     + DEPLOYER_PRIVATE_KEY=corresponding to your address private key.
     + MUMBAI_TESTNET_RPC_URL=Use your RPC provider of preference, to this project I used Alchemy - mumbai network